Skip to content

 • No flowers: common in Spathiphyllum, orchids and Hoyas kept below their flowering light needs.

 • Lower leaf loss: can happen when light, watering, pests or root stress combine.
-See Why Is My Plant Losing Leaves?.
+See the leaf-drop guide.

 • Stretching succulents: a strong sign the plant needs much more light than the spot provides.